Hypnosx/Kinetics-TPS/README.md

 ---

 Traditionally, action recognition has been treated as a high-level video classification problem.
 However, such manner ignores detailed and middle-level understanding about human actions.
 To fill this gap, we deeply investigate action recognition in videos, by explicitly encoding human actions as spatio-temporal composition of body parts.
 Specifically, we develop a large-scale Kinetics-Temporal Part State (Kinetics-TPS) benchmark for this study.
 Different from existing video action datasets, our Kinetics-TPS provides 7.9M annotations of 10 body parts, 7.9M part state (i.e., how a body part moves) and 0.5M interactive objects in the video frames of 24 human action classes, which bring new opportunity to understand human action by compositional learning of body parts.
+You can downloads data at https://competitions.codalab.org/competitions/32360#participate after registration.

 #### Space Requirement